Words That Start With Prefix Dis

 1. Negation: This is the most common function, where "dis-" simply negates the meaning of the word.
 Examples include "agree" becoming "disagree," and "approve" becoming "disapprove."

 2. Reversal: Here, "dis-" indicates the undoing or reversal of an action.
-For instance, "assemble" means to put together, while "disassemble" means to take apart.
+Here's a good example: "assemble" means to put together, while "disassemble" means to take apart.

 3. Removal or Separation: In some cases, "dis-" implies the removal or separation from something.
 An example is "disbar," which means to remove someone from the bar (legal profession).